 Traffic tickets in New Hampshire are issued to drivers who commit both driving and non-driving offenses.
-Motorists who receive traffic citations are usually expected to either fight them or to pay traffic fines.
+Motorists who receive traffic citations are usually expected to either fight them or to pay the fines.
 Drivers can fight traffic tickets if they consider themselves innocent of the charge.
-However, failing to beat a traffic citation or being guilty requires drivers to pay driving tickets.
-Learn more about contesting a traffic ticket in New Hampshire by reading the following sections:
+However, failing to beat a citation or being guilty requires drivers to pay tickets.
+Learn more about contesting a ticket in NH by reading the following sections.

 Fighting a New Hampshire Ticket

 A New Hampshire traffic ticket defense procedure is available to drivers who consider themselves innocent of the offense they are charged with.
 Drivers can use different methods to dismiss traffic citations, depending on the type of offense they have committed.
 They may either appear at court on the date written on their ticket, or request a trial earlier.
-Drivers can fight traffic tickets and plead "not guilty" via mail to the New Hampshire Department of Safety, or in person at a Bureau of Financial Responsibility office.
-The in-mail option requires you to check the "not guilty" box on your traffic ticket before sending it to the DOS mailing address.
-Regardless of the method, traffic citations in New Hampshire must be dismissed prior to the due date of the ticket or in the period of 30 days from its issuance.
-For help fighting a traffic ticket, drivers should seek advice from a qualified legal representative.
-Drivers can match with the best traffic ticket defense lawyer for their case by providing a few basic details about their charges and including a snapshot of their ticket.
+Drivers can fight traffic tickets and plead “not guilty” via mail to the New Hampshire Department of Safety, or in person at a Bureau of Financial Responsibility office.
+The in-mail option requires you to check the “not guilty” box on your ticket before sending it to the DOS mailing address.
+Regardless of the method, citations must be dismissed prior to the due date of the ticket or in the period of 30 days from its issuance.
+You may also hire a traffic lawyer to help you in your case.

 Paying a New Hampshire Ticket

-Drivers who receive traffic tickets in New Hampshire may dismiss them by pleading "not guilty" or may pay traffic fines thus admitting their guilt.
+Drivers who receive traffic tickets in New Hampshire may dismiss them by pleading “not guilty” or may pay traffic fines thus admitting their guilt.
 Motorists must pay their tickets before the due date, or within a 30-day period from the issuance of the citation.
-They can choose to pay traffic tickets online, by mail, by phone or in person.
-For more information about the New Hampshire ticket violation payment methods, visit the "How to Pay Traffic Tickets" page.
+They can choose to pay tickets online by mail, by phone or in person.

 Lost Tickets in New Hampshire